PURPLE MOUNTAIN Sun Daisy

 - Is PURPLE MOUNTAIN Sun Daisy good for the Colorado Front Range?

-- Yes.
-PURPLE MOUNTAIN Sun Daisy is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, PURPLE MOUNTAIN Sun Daisy is a well-suited perennial for Colorado's Front Range.

 - How big does PURPLE MOUNTAIN Sun Daisy get?